IMAP-Science-Operations-Center/imap_L3_processing/docs/swapi/alpha-sw.md

 Some notes on error handling:
 - If the proton fit fails, fill values are reported and the proton quality flag is propagated.
 - If the alpha fit fails at any point, fill values are reported and `FIT_ERROR` is set.
 - If the fitted alpha bulk speed is less than 90% of the fitted proton bulk speed, fill values are reported and `BAD_FIT` is set.
-This guards against the proton shoulder being confused for the alpha population.
+This is intended to avoid confusing the proton beam population for the alpha population.
 - If the alpha fit converges but $`R^{2} < 0.9`$, fill values are reported and `BAD_FIT` is set.

 `R^{2}`$ is computed using the sweep-averaged coincidence rate for the points used in the alpha fit.